Olipear/Portfolio/src/pages/projects/e-commerce-ux-study.md

       ![Page structure changes](/img/page-structure.jpg "Page structure changes")

-      Essentially my strategy was to simplify, following Dieter's own rules, anything that was not strictly supporting the products function should be removed.
+      Essentially my strategy was to simplify, following Dieter's own rules, anything that was not strictly supporting the purpose of these pages was removed.

-      I was able to eliminate one page entirely, with the introduction page and design history page containing mostly duplicated information.
+      I was able to eliminate one page entirely, with the introduction page and design history page containing mostly duplicate information.

-      I also changed the order these pages would appear.
-Making /621 the purchasing page.
-The design and details page came after, for those who had seen the product for sale and wished to read more about it.
+      I also changed the order these pages would appear; making /621 the purchasing page, and design and details page second.

+      This would let users see that the table was available for online purchase, it's price, and what it looked like immediately.
+If they were then more interested they could further read about the history and design of the product.

       #### Gallery content